 Normally, external students will be assessed in a similar manner to internal applicants.
 External applicants will be asked to provide with their application a transcript of their examination results to date and, where available, their academic ranking.
 They will then be assessed on the basis of their interview, with due account taken of their examination performance as shown in their transcript.

 In the event a course is oversubscribed and there is a tie for a place then home students will take precedence.
 Note that should we receive an exceptional number of applications from external students, they may be shortlisted prior to interview.

 Every effort will be made to find accommodation for students intercalating from an external medical or dental school.

-Medical students from within Barts and The London/QMUL should log onto MySIS, using your college credentials.
+Medical and dental students from within Barts and The London/QMUL should log onto MySIS, using your college credentials.

 Then go to Admissions where you will find the intercalated degree application form.